Krandheer/synthetic-biology/README.md

 ## lecture 9:
 brca-1 mutation, high risk of breast cancer <br/>
 chromosome 17 bonafide autosome (what does it means) <br />
+autosomal chromosome:chromosome that are not sex chromosomes means they do not define the sex of the offsprings <br/>

 ### keywords:
 epistasis <br/>